 - The chicken can be eaten over rice, with beans or crispy fried potatoes and some pickled onions, or shredded and layered into tortillas for adobo chicken tacos.

-If you're a fellow member of the red-chili lover club, you might want to take a moment to add Adobo Fish Tacos and Cheese Enchilada Casserole to your to-make list.
+If you're a fellow member of the red-chili lover club, you might want to take a moment to add Adobo Fish Tacos, Cheese Enchilada Casserole, Vegan Taco Meat, and Stuffed Poblano Peppers to your to-make list.
 Then come back here and get ready to fall in love with your new favorite comfort food.

 Ingredients Needed to Prepare This Recipe